 - Three recommendations from individuals capable of evaluating the applicant's potential for graduate work in interdisciplinary natural resource management (see UT Graduate Admissions web pages for instructions on submitting recommendations).

 NOTE: Admission to the department is competitive.
 If applicants meet the minimum requirements for consideration (at least 3.0 GPA and 1100 V+Q or 1650 all three sections), their files are circulated to potential major professors (graduate advisors).
 They are admitted only if a professor agrees to advise them.
 As a consequence, we deny admission to many students who meet the minimum requirements for admission due to the lack of an advisor.
-This is especially true in terrestrial wildlife, which is most competitive.
+This is especially true in terrestrial wildlife, which is the most competitive.
 Because of this, students are advised not to formally apply unless they have contacted a professor and have been encouraged to do so.
 This saves the student time, money, and disappointment.

 A candidate for the doctoral degree must complete 72 semester hours of coursework beyond the bachelor's degree, and 48 hours must be in graduate coursework approved by the student's doctoral committee.
 Up to 24 hours of master's-level coursework may be applied to the 48-hour requirement.
 A minimum of six hours must be taken in UT courses at the 600-level, exclusive of dissertation hours.
 View a listing of the departmental graduate courses in the online Graduate Catalog.